 - Make sure you know the essential steps you need to take to manage severe asthma.

 - Talk to colleagues about how they can help you manage your severe asthma when you’re at work.
-You don’t have to tell everyone about it, but it might be helpful for one or two co-workers – and the Human Resources (HR) department – to have a copy of your written asthma action plan, and to know where you keep your reliever inhaler, so they know what to do in an emergency.
-Your employer should have someone qualified in first aid on site, too, so make sure they know you have severe asthma and understand what to do if you have an asthma attack.
+You don’t have to tell everyone about it, but it might be helpful for one or two co-workers to know.
+If one of them can be a qualified first aider that can reassure you.
+Share a copy or picture of your written asthma action plan with them and someone in the Human Resources Department (HR).
+Let all these colleagues know where you keep your reliever inhaler, so they know what to do in an emergency.

 - Speak to your employer about any workplace triggers you’ve noticed and they may be able to help you avoid them.
 For example, if you sit near a window and pollution coming in from outside triggers your asthma, they can move you to another part of the building where you may be less affected.

-- Make an appointment with HR to ask them what support might be available to help manage your severe asthma on a day-to-day basis, who you need to inform if you need time off and what support you’ll get to manage your return to work after a flare-up.
+- Make an appointment with HR to ask them what support might be available to help manage your severe asthma on a day-to-day basis, who you need to tell if you need time off, and what support you’ll get to manage your return to work after a flare-up.

 If you need a lot of time off or you sometimes find it hard to get all your work done, your colleagues and/or your boss may not understand why.
-Even if your employer and colleagues are understanding, you might feel guilty that you’re a burden or worried that your job isn’t secure.
+Even if they’re understanding, you might feel guilty that you’re a burden or worried that your job isn’t secure.

 What you can do

 - Help the people you work with understand how severe asthma can affect you.
 Then they’ll know more about what you need and you’ll feel more confident they understand your situation.
 You may find your employer and colleagues are very supportive – and it could make all the difference to how you feel at work.
 For some ideas on how to talk to your colleagues, have a look at our page on explaining severe asthma.